The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Pointwise self-homeomorphic graphs

 \section{Pointwise self-homeomorphic graphs}

-\begin{definition} A topological space $X$ is called {\em pointwise self-homeomorphic at a point $x\in X$} if for any neighborhood $U$ of $x$ there is a set $V$ such that $x\in V \subseteq U$ and $V$ is homeomorphic to $X$.
-A space is called {\em pointwise self-homeomorphic} if it is pointwise self-homeomorphic at each of its points.
-A topological graph is {\em pointwise self-isomorphic} if in the above we consider topological graphs and instead of requiring a homeomorphism we require a graph isomorphism. \end{definition}
+\begin{definition} A topological space $X$ is called {\em pointwise self-homeomorphic at a point $x\in X$} if for any neighborhood $U$ of $x$ there is a set $V$, not necessarily a neighborhood, such that $x\in V \subseteq U$ and $V$ is homeomorphic to $X$.
+It is called {\em pointwise self-homeomorphic} if it is pointwise self-homeomorphic at each of its points, see \cite{Self-homeo}.
+A topological graph is {\em pointwise self-isomorphic} if in the above we consider topological graphs and instead of requiring a homeomorphism we require a topological graph isomorphism. \end{definition}

 In this section, show that $\mathbb G$ is pointwise self-isomorphic and use this to show that $|\mathbb G|$ is pointwise self-homeomorphic.

 \begin{lemma} Suppose $U$ and $W$ are finite connected graphs and $f\colon W\to U$ is a confluent epimorphism, and $U\subseteq G$, where $G$ is again a finite connected graph.
 Then there is a finite connected graph $H$ such that $W\subseteq H$ and a confluent epimorphism $f^*\colon H\to G$ satisfying $f^*|_W=f$ and $W=(f^*)^{-1}(U)$. \end{lemma}